GvozdevLeonid/python_hackrf/README.md

 # python_hackrf

 python_hackrf is a cython wrapper for hackrf (https://github.com/greatscottgadgets/hackrf).
-In order to build the library you need to go to the libhackrf directory
+In order to build the library you need to go to the python_hackrf directory
 ```
-cd python_hackrf/libhackrf
+cd python_hackrf
 ```
 call
 ```